Eli15x/Eli15x/README.md

 Hi!
 I'm  Elisa, this is my profile on github =D welcome.

-I have experience with Golang at long for 3 years. working on APi rest, microsservices, kafka, Aws and others.
+I have experience with Golang for 3 years. working on APi rest, microsservices, kafka, Aws and others.